KieranSweeden/marko/README.md

 ## Objectives

-- [ ] Grab filename name specified from end-user.
+- [ ] Grab path to file specified from end-user.
 - [ ] Allow end-user to define port.
 - [ ] Convert markdown to html.
 - [ ] Spawn a server that outputs the rendered html.